Cat-MacLellan/milestone_project/README.md

 ## Code and Brower Testing
 - HTML and CSS validatiors used to check for syntax errors.
 - External users tested all features to ensure all working correctly.
-- Tested on mobile, teblet and desktop devices to ensure full website is responsive.
+- Tested on mobile, tablet and desktop devices to ensure full website is responsive.
 - Browers tested:
     - Google Chrome
     - Safari